ga-wdi-lessons/building-a-mean-app/readme.md

 ## How We’ll Get There

-Today we are going to walkthrough adding Angular to [whenpresident](https://github.com/ga-wdi-exercises/whenpresident) into a SPA.
+Today we are going to walkthrough adding Angular to [whenpresident](https://github.com/ga-wdi-exercises/whenpresident)

 [Code Walkthrough](angular-walkthrough.md)